 The CA is also responsible of the registration of veterinary drugs and vaccines.
 Only those live vaccines that can be bacteriologically detected from the live strain, will be permitted to be registered.
 From 2011, vaccination of new flocks was mandatory.
-However, this does not remain the case for 2011 The CA has approved the use of two live vaccines that have to be used in accordance to the recommendations of the producer.
-Any point-of-lay pullets imported have to be certified as vaccinated with live vaccines approved by the CA.
+The CA has approved the use of two live vaccines that have to be used in accordance to the recommendations of the producer.
+Any point-of-lay pullets imported had to be certified as vaccinated with live vaccines approved by the CA.

-The vaccination has to be carried out under veterinary supervision and only those flocks with a veterinary certificate will be recorded..
+The vaccination has to be carried out under veterinary supervision and only those flocks with a veterinary certificate will be recorded.